Ghayyas/MeanQuizApp/README.md

-# Simple Mean Stack Quiz App
+# Simple MEAN stack Quiz App

 *Technology Which i used Are :*